 Disclosure: Some of the links below and banners are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Planning a ferry trip from Dover to France that gives time to spare before your sailing?
 The town has several attractions where you can easily spend a couple of hours.
 Here’s a look at Dover Castle and other things to do while waiting for a ferry.

 I recently made my way to Calais aboard a DFDS Ferry.
 Arriving in Dover well ahead of my planned departure enabled me to undertake a spot of sightseeing even before leaving England.
-This allowed me to cover the main Dover attractions to allow me to plan this Dover travel guide as well as covering key Dover Castle facts.
+This allowed me to cover the main Dover attractions to allow me to plan this Dover travel guide as well as discover key Dover Castle facts.

 Exploring Dover Castle

 Dover Castle proved a rewarding place to head for views over the Port of Dover and town.
 The strategic, easy-to-defend hilltop has been utilised for centuries.

 The castle is the biggest in England and the location of the oldest surviving lighthouse in the country.
 The Roman Pharos, whose time- and weather-worn remains stand next to St-Mary-in-Castro church, is 1,900 years old.